taxjar/openapi/README.md

 # openapi
-OpenAPI specification for TaxJar's SmartCalcs Sales Tax API
+OpenAPI specification for the TaxJar Sales Tax API